 Photo courtesy of Jo-Anne McArthur

-Liz Marshall (director, producer, writer) is a multi-award winning auteur filmmaker and a cross-platform creator who fuses character-driven cinematic storytelling with social and environmental justice issues.
-Since the 90s she has created a body of eleven (11) documentaries shot all over the world that focus on a range of subjects including: animal rights; the right to water movement; HIV/AIDS in sub-Saharan Africa; sweatshop labour; corporate-globalization; the empowerment of girls and women; censorship affecting writers and journalists and war-affected children.
+Director and producer Liz Marshall is an auteur filmmaker who fuses character-driven cinematic storytelling with social and environmental justice issues.
+Since the 90s she has created a body of award-winning documentaries shot around the world which illuminate a range of subjects including: animal rights; the right to water movement; HIV/AIDS in sub-Saharan Africa; sweatshop labour; corporate-globalization; the empowerment of girls and women; censorship affecting writers and journalists, and war-affected children.
 With a body of documentaries, shorts, television episodes and segments to her credit, Liz believes in the powerful platform of film/documentary to spur and elevate new perspectives.

 WATER ON THE TABLE (2010) a theatrical and broadcast documentary featuring best selling author, activist and public figure Maude Barlow and her crusade to have water declared a human right, protected from privatization.

 Awards and Nominations: 2013: Top 20 Audience Favourite, IDFA; Mostra Animal Oscow Homage; Best Canadian Feature, Planet in Focus Environmental Film Festival; Special Jury Award, DMZ Docs; Top Ten Audience Favourite, Hot Docs Documentary Film Festival; Winner Golden Sheaf Award for Best Nature/Environment Documentary; Nominee Golden Sheaf Award for Best Documentary Director.
 Co-recipient of the 3rd Annual Lisa Grill Compassion for Animals Award, Toronto Vegetarian Association.
 2012: Queen Elizabeth II Diamond Jubilee Medal.
 2010: Nominee for the Donald Brittain Award for Best Social Political Documentary at the Gemini Awards; Winner of the Best Canadian Feature Film Award at the 11th Annual Planet in Focus Environmental Film Festival.
 2010 Featured Canadian Film for Cinema Politica; 2011 Honourable Mention Canada’s Environmental Media Association Awards (EMA’s).
 Gold – Cable in the Classroom; Gold – Canadian Association of Broadcasters (CAB); Bronze – New York International Film Festival. short-listed for the 2005 Deborah Fletcher Award (CIDA); it won Gold for the 2005 Canadian Association of Broadcasters (CAB), and Bronze for the 2005 New York International Film Festival.